osadchii/osadchii/README.md

 Hi!
-I'm Osadchii Anton from Moscow.
+I am Osadchii Anton.

-I'm software engineer since 2014.
+I am a software engineer from Cyprus.

 <!---
 osadchii/osadchii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.